singularian/mdencode/README.md

 # mdzip and mdunzip

 mdzip is the golang command line utility can compress a file into a md binary byte block files. mdzip only handles sha and md5 as the default mdunzip cyphers.
+mdzip takes an optional input key for the 32 byte Highway Hash 64 and Highway Hash 128 and Highway Hash 256.
+It can also take input keylist parameters for other signature keys.

 mdunzip will decompress the input signature binary block file to an output file.

 mdunzip has a context hash list for each decode thread. mdzip can use multiple block signatures and mdunzip will use the specified signatures to unzip the file.